Moor Pool Heritage

-Moor Pool Heritage Trust is a community driven organisation that now looks after the community buildings and assets on the Moor Pool Estate Conservation Area.
+Moor Pool Heritage Trust is a registered charity that now looks after the community buildings and assets on the Moor Pool Estate Conservation Area.
 The Trust was formed by the local community in 2011 and raised £325k in funds to secure community ownership of the Hall and other community assets for continued community use.

-The various activities of the Trust focuses on community, education, heritage and environment, and promoting and preserving the heritage of the Moor Pool Estate garden suburb.
+The various activities of the Trust focus on community, education, heritage and environment, and promoting and preserving the heritage of the Moor Pool Estate garden suburb.

 The Moor Pool Estate Timeline